jix/varisat/README.md

 formula in conjunctive normal form, it either finds a variable assignment that makes the formula true or finds a proof that this is impossible.

 This repository is for varisat 0.2, a rewrite of varisat 0.1.
-This is not in a usable state yet.
+This is still a work in progress and does not support proof generation or incremental solving yet.

 ## Developer Documentation